‘We’, ‘us’ and ‘our’ refer to the following entities and their related bodies corporates:

 OUR COMMITMENT TO PROTECT YOUR PRIVACY

-Our commitment in respect of personal information is to abide by the Australian Privacy Principles for the protection of personal information, as set out in the Privacy Act 1988 (Cth) and any other relevant law.
+Our commitment in respect of personal information is to abide by the Australian Privacy Principles (APPs) and Part IIIA of the Privacy Act, the Privacy (Credit Reporting) Code 2014 and any other relevant law.

-If you are applying for finance, we may also collect the ages and number of your dependants and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.
-If you apply for any insurance product through us, we may also collect your health information.
+When you use our website or mobile applications we may collect information about your location or activity including IP address, telephone number and whether you have accessed third party sites, the date and time of visits, the pages that are viewed, information about the device used and other user location information.
+We collect some of this information using cookies (for more information please see the website Conditions of Use at https://www.mortgagehouse.com.au/conditions-of-use/).
+If you are applying for finance we may also collect the ages and number of your dependants and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.
+If you apply for any insurance product through us we may also collect information about what is being insured, the beneficiaries, and your health information including medical and lifestyle information from you or your health professionals.
 We will only collect health information from you with your consent.

 WHY WE COLLECT YOUR PERSONAL INFORMATION

-We collect, use, hold and disclose your personal information for the purposes of assessing your application for finance and managing that finance.
+We collect personal information for the purposes of assessing your application for finance and managing that finance, establishing your identity, contacting you, managing our risk and to comply with our legal obligations.
 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
-From time to time, we may offer other products and services.
+From time to time we may offer you other products and services.

 HOW DO WE COLLECT YOUR PERSONAL INFORMATION?

 Where reasonable and practical, we will collect your personal information directly from you.
 We may collect information about you that is publicly available, for example from public registers or social media, or made available by third parties.
-We may also collect your personal information from credit reporting bodies, mortgage and finance brokers, accountants and lawyers.
+We may also collect your personal information from credit reporting bodies, mortgage and finance brokers, employers and other people such as accountants and lawyers.

 DO WE DISCLOSE YOUR PERSONAL INFORMATION?